 35 See footnote 44 below, on the likely pre-Inca – or pre-Pachakutec – origins of the name Aukaypata.

-36 Archaeologist Steve Kosiba does not consider Huanacari to have been a huaca that pre-dated the Incas.
-On the other hand, Pedro Sarmiento de Gamboa tells us that, prior to arriving at the site of the Coricancha, another brother of Manco Capac, Ayer Uchi, becomes fixed to a statue at Huanacari, thereby turning it into an Inca huaca, implying strongly that a huaca, in the form of a statue, existed at Huanacari prior to the Incas.
+36 Archaeologist Steve Kosiba does not consider Huanacari to have been the site of any temple prior to the establishment of the Incan Tawantinsuyo.
+He does, however, mention that the Alcaviza Tribe claimed possession of Huanacauri as a huaca prior to its seizure by the Incas.
+(Tracing the Inca Past.
+Ritual Movement and Social Memory in the Inca Imperial Capital p, 181).
+Interestingly, Pedro Sarmiento de Gamboa tells us that, prior to arriving at the site of the Coricancha, another brother of Manco Capac, Ayer Uchi, becomes fixed to a statue at Huanacari, thereby turning it into an Inca huaca.
+This strongly implies that a huaca, in the form of a statue, existed at Huanacari prior to the Incas.
 De Gamboa collected these stories directly from Andean sages first-hand.
 (See: Historia de los Incas, p.
-97).
+97).*

 37 The position of the Milky Way in the heavens is not static.
 It varies according to the time of year.
 Over the Andes in December – the month of the Summer Solstice in the Southern Hemisphere – its position is 45° NW-SE.